Learning Italian

 Career & Salary

-Italian skills significantly improve job prospects, access to international companies, and chances for promotion
+Italian skills significantly improve job prospects, access to international companies, and promotion opportunities.

 Access to Knowledge